pprachas/fenics_arclength/README.md

 In the case where the external force depends on the solution $u$, the above assumption cannot be made and the whole residual must be taken into account when constructing the tangential stiffness matrix $K_T$.
 As a result, $K_T$ will be non-symmetric.
 Examples of these specific special cases are applied moments around a fixed axis, follower loads (i.e. loads that change direction based on the deformed configuration), pressure loads, etc.

 ### The Arc-length method
 One of the main drawbacks of Newton's method is its inability to trace equilibrium paths with limit points.
-As a workaround, the load parameter $\lambda_n$ is now also an unknown parameter at each inrement, and additional arc-length constraint is added.
+As a workaround, the load parameter $\lambda_n$ is now also an unknown parameter at each increment, and additional arc-length constraint is added.
 In this repository, we implement both the arc-length method for force control (i.e. problems with force boundary condtions) and displacement control (i.e problems with non-homogenous displacement boundary conditions).
 #### Force Control
 The additional arc-length contraint for force control is: